Mmassaoudi-cell/ai_cybersecurity/README.md

 ## 📋 Overview

-The AI Cybersecurity Platform is a comprehensive tool designed to identify and assess cybersecurity vulnerabilities in Machine Learning models and AI agents.
+The AIProbe Platform is a comprehensive tool designed to identify and assess cybersecurity vulnerabilities in Machine Learning models and AI agents.
 Developed by researchers at Texas A&M University, this platform addresses the growing need for automated security assessment in AI systems.

 ### 🎯 Key Features